thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 10 May 2023
+### Daily Rundown on Thursday, 11 May 2023

-- The average temperature today is 14.52˚C;
+- The average temperature today is 14.85˚C;
-- With highs of 14.63˚C and lows of 7.42˚C.
+- With highs of 15.08˚C and lows of 7.09˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->